 The score in Chinese scoring then is given in relation to neutral (i. e. to the mid-count, 180.5 on a 19x19).
 This gives a result like, Black "wins by 3.5 zi ", where the Japanese would say, Black "wins by 7 moku".

-People who are solely used to either way often omit the unit they are referring to, or replace it by the ambivalent term "points".
+People who are solely used to either way often omit the unit they are referring to, or replace it by the ambiguous term "points".
 To disambiguate the issue, it is a good habit to state the count together with "zĭ" or "moku", respectively.

 Aside from the mere units, Chinese and Japanese scores can really differ though, since they are based on a different evaluation of the board position.